Pearly Peperomia (Peperomia columella) Indoor Care, Propagation and Common Problems

 Pests

 Common pests in Pearly Peperomia are spider mites, whiteflies, scale insects and mealy bugs.
-Isolate the affected plant to prevent spread to other houseplants and treat it with Neem oil or Insecticidal soap.
+Isolate the affected plant to prevent spread to other plants.
+Treat it with neem oil or insecticidal soap as per the manufacturer's instructions.

 Diseases